Quickstart

 Step 1: Create Your Account

-Open https://app.skystate.io in your browser and click Sign in with GitHub.
-Authorize the OAuth app.
-SkyState will create your account and redirect you to the dashboard.
+Open https://console.skystate.io in your browser and sign in with your email or a supported identity provider.
+SkyState will create your account and redirect you to the console.

 Step 2: Install the CLI

-skystate loginThis opens your default browser at the SkyState login page.
-After you authorize, copy the token shown on the page and paste it back into the terminal prompt.
-The CLI stores the token at ~/.config/skystate/credentials.json.
+sky loginThis opens your default browser at the SkyState login page.
+After you authorize, the CLI stores the token at ~/.config/skystate/token.json.

 To confirm you are authenticated:

-Projects are the top-level containers for your configs.
-Create one from the dashboard or from the CLI.
+Projects are the top-level containers for your public and user state.
+Create one from the console or from the CLI.

 From the CLI:

-skystate project create "My App" my-appThe first argument is the display name; the second is the slug.
-Slugs must be lowercase alphanumeric with hyphens and must be unique within your account.
+sky project create "My App" my-appThe first argument is the display name; the second is the slug.
+Slugs must use lowercase letters, numbers, and hyphens, and must be globally unique.

-Create a JSON file that describes your app's remote configuration:
+Create a JSON file that describes public values your app can read at runtime:

 cat > config.json << 'EOF'